 7. Hone In On Your Partner's Clitoris

 Once you’ve got your partner going, make sure you spend particular attention to her clitoris.
 Most people with vulvas need repetitive, consistent clitoral stimulation to reach orgasm.
 Find your rhythm and don’t make any changes as your partner starts to near their climax.
 You can also ask them what their typical technique is when they masturbate to help figure out what feels best for them here.

 8. Let Your Partner Tell You When To Stop

 People with vulvas take an average of 14 minutes to reach orgasm, though it may take longer, and a lot of people are sensitive about taking “too long.”
 One of the best things you can do as their partner is to tell them you’re going to keep touching them for as long as it feels pleasurable for them.
 Note that I said “for as long as it feels pleasurable” instead of “until they orgasm.”
 You don’t want to put pressure on your partner to reach orgasm.
 Focus instead on making your partner feel good.

 Similarly, Watson says a candid discussion about what your partner enjoys is a good thing to have before and during.
 "I would recommend talking to the partner who is receiving the touch and ask them what they like," Watson tells Bustle.
 "Start there.
 Then explore with types of pressure, you can use different textures, temperatures ...
 Get creative."

 9. Enjoy Yourself

 Bringing another person an immense amount of pleasure with just your hands can be an incredibly fun and empowering experience.
 Enjoy the ride!
-Plus, the more fun you have, the more relaxed your partner is going to feel, and the more pleasure they'll allow themself to take in.
+Plus, the more fun you have, the more relaxed your partner is going to feel, and the more pleasure they'll allow themselves to take in.
 It’s a win-win situation for everyone!